Find the Best Savings Account

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Ken Tumin, of DepositAccounts.com (opens in new tab), reviewed top-yielding online savings accounts and found that the three with the highest average rate over the past two years are PurePoint Financial Online Savings, with a current 2% rate on a balance of at least $10,000; Live Oak Bank Online Savings, yielding 2% with no minimum required; and the SFGI Direct Savings Account, offering 2.27% with a deposit of at least $1.
+Ken Tumin, of DepositAccounts.com, reviewed top-yielding online savings accounts and found that the three with the highest average rate over the past two years are PurePoint Financial Online Savings, with a current 2% rate on a balance of at least $10,000; Live Oak Bank Online Savings, yielding 2% with no minimum required; and the SFGI Direct Savings Account, offering 2.27% with a deposit of at least $1.
 None of those accounts charges a monthly maintenance fee.

 Easy access to your cash.
 If you want to write checks or make debit card transactions from savings, look into a money market deposit account.
 The Redneck Bank Mega Money Market (it’s a legitimate bank, despite the unconventional name) recently yielded 2.25%, with no monthly fee or minimum-balance requirement (but a $500 opening deposit), and it comes with a debit card.

-Lisa has spent more than15 years with Kiplinger’s Personal Finance and heads up the magazine’s annual rankings of the best banks, best rewards credit cards, and financial-services firms with the best customer service.
-She reports on a variety of other topics, too, from retirement to health care to money concerns for millennials.
+Lisa has been the editor of Kiplinger Personal Finance since June 2023.
+Previously, she spent more than a decade reporting and writing for the magazine on a variety of topics, including credit, banking and retirement.
 She has shared her expertise as a guest on the Today Show, CNN, Fox, NPR, Cheddar and many other media outlets around the nation.
 Lisa graduated from Ball State University and received the school’s “Graduate of the Last Decade” award in 2014.
 A military spouse, she has moved around the U.S. and currently lives in the Philadelphia area with her husband and two sons.

 -